deboramcardoso/daiichisankyo-de-assignment/README.md

 - Create a new API endpoint to serve customer interaction metrics.
 - Add date filtering options to the endpoint.
 - Add API validations.
-- Create new unit tests.
+- Create new integration tests.
 - Document how to utilize the new endpoint and propose improvements/next steps to discuss.

 **Definition of done**:

 The improved schema has been successfully migrated, and the new API endpoint for customer interaction metrics, including date filtering and validations, is implemented.
-All unit tests pass, documentation is complete, and business requirements are clarified with agreed next steps.
+All integration tests pass, documentation is complete, and business requirements are clarified with agreed next steps.

 ------------------------------------------------------------------